 The head coach has already made it evident that he will be inserting lineups with four positions requiring guard skills, no matter the size of the player.

-With Brad now starting out his coaching career, his father continues to remind him that moving up in this profession requires working harder than expected every single day.
+With Brad now getting into coaching, his father continues to remind him that moving up in this profession requires working harder than expected every single day.

 “What I’m making him do right now, I make him do stuff just to do it,” Calipari said.
 “Brad, go get me coffee.
 Then I throw the coffee out.
 I didn’t want any coffee.
 I just wanted him to go get it.
 I need you to sweep that floor down there.
 But I want him to do more than expected.
 I’ve told him that.
 If you want to move in this profession, you do more than expected.
 So there will be things he tells me after practice.
 He’s very good about it.
 He’s not trying to step in.
 He loves to add value to the players, and it’s something that I want to be around my son.”